threatwinds/api-docs/search/entity.md

 * **tags** - Array of tags associated with the entity
 * **visibleBy** - Array of visibility settings
 * **attributes** - Object containing entity-specific attributes

+For detailed information about the entity structure and attributes, see the [Entity Mapping](/search/entity-mapping) documentation.

 ## Entity Relations